junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Raphael doesn't expect the change of direction in his moves.
 He has no time of diverting.

-Cas uses his whole existence as bullet, the momentum as the fuel, hitting Raphael in his most vulnerable ring -- the same part where Cas is beating and rotating glaringly, the innermost ring around the essence.
+Castiel uses his whole existence as bullet, the momentum as the fuel, hitting Raphael in his most vulnerable ring -- the same part in Cas that is beating and rotating glaringly, the innermost ring around the essence.
 Raphael is pushed out of balance, for a split of heartbeat, out of control of where he's heading.

 Castiel catches the blink of opportunity when Raphael is not looking at him, diving straight into the time flux below him.

 The time dimension swirls and spins around him, sucking him into the point he chooses.
 The speed of rotation makes his rings twist and deform.
 No wonder every time he pops Dean in and out, he'd complain about motion sickness.
-This must be the exactly dizziness a human would feel if he doesn't have any grace left.
+This must be the exact dizziness a human would feel if he doesn't have any grace left.

 The thought makes his heart thumps hard.

 Did he lose all the grace just coming for them?
 How's he gonna take the boys home now?

-Disregardless of still answerless to any of his questions, his feet land on the solid ground again.
+Without any answer to any of the questions, his feet land on the solid ground again.
 Castiel tumbles ahead, dropping on his all fours, spitting blood onto the sandy ground in front of him.
 The view is swimming, the ground is floating up and down as if he's being washed away by the tide.
 He has to focus very hard to not let the cold, shaky limbs give way here and now.

 Wind blows, the sand rises around him.
 The vessel coughs, more blood dripping, not just from his mouth.